 The way my office handles cases where a spouse refuses to sign the Divorce Decree when it is based on a mediated settlement agreement is:

-- We will schedule a court date to enter the Mediated Settlement Agreement and prove up the divorce and give the other side notice of the date.
+- We will schedule a court date to enter the Mediated Settlement Agreement, prove the divorce, and give the other side notice of the date.

-- However, as long as the agreement accurately reflects the Mediated Settlement Agreement then the Judge will accept and sign the divorce decree and grant the divorce.
+- However, as long as the agreement accurately reflects the Mediated Settlement Agreement, the Judge will accept and sign the divorce decree and grant the divorce.

 No Answer Default Divorce

-One of the first steps in divorce process involves filing paperwork with the court called an Original Petition for Divorce.
-Once the paperwork is filed with the court the next steps is to give your spouse notice of the divorce lawsuit.
+One of the first steps in divorce process involves filing paperwork with the Court called an Original Petition for Divorce.
+Once the paperwork is filed with the Court, the next step is to notify your spouse of the divorce lawsuit.

 Parties involved in lawsuits in Texas are entitled to notice of the lawsuit and an opportunity to be heard by the Court.
-This is usually handled through “personal service.”
-Personal service involves a constable or a private process server delivering to the person on the receiving end of a lawsuit, a copy of the original petition and a citation.
+This is usually handled through "personal service."
+Personal service involves a constable or a private process server delivering a copy of the original petition and a citation to the person on the receiving end of a lawsuit.

 The citation states: